varad154/ApexHurst-Exponent/README.md

 ## Contributing

-We welcome contributions to enhance **GFX Forex**!
+We welcome contributions to enhance **ApexHurst Forex**!
 Here’s how you can get involved:

 1. **Fork the Repository**: Click on the “Fork” button on the top right of the repository page.
 2. **Create a New Branch**: